THE EAST'S LOFTIEST VINEYARDS WILL ELEVATE YOUR APPRECIATION OF FINE WINE AND GREAT SCENERY.

-Meet the vintners, tour the wineries, sample the wines-and take home a souvenir glass and a few bottles or more for later.
+Take this spectacular scenic loop of the High Country to visit the Grandfather Vineyard & Winery in Foscoe, the Linville Falls Winery in Linville Falls, and Banner Elk Winery in Banner Elk.
+Meet the vintners, tour the wineries, sample the wines, and take home a souvenir glass or a few bottles for later.
 There's nothing like great wine and memories of the mountains to make a special meal even more so.

-Unlike many vineyards where vines grow in gentle meadows, these grapes grow clinging to a ledge-laced hillside of rocky terraces above the winery.
-It's a dramatic setting that Steve Tatum says the grapes really like.
+Unlike many vineyards where vines grow in gentle meadows, these grapes cling to a ledge-laced hillside of rocky terraces above the winery.
+It's a dramatic setting that owner Steve Tatum says the grapes really like.
 "Grapes don't like ‘wet feet,'" he says.
 "Our vineyard's rocky, steeper soil is the perfect way to give them ample water and permit them to quickly dry out."

 Leave the Grandfather Vineyard and go south on NC 105.
 Turn left in Linville on US 221 and drive past the entrance to Grandfather Mountain (or take a detour to the top!) and get on the Blue Ridge Parkway heading south.
-At Milepost 316.4, it's easy to make the left turn and drive just 1.5 miles to walk the easy trails to Linvlle Falls (see our Waterfalls tour).
+At Milepost 316.4, it's easy to make the left turn and drive just 1.5 miles to walk the easy trails to Linville Falls (see our Wineries and Waterfalls itinerary).
 One mile past the side road to the falls, exit onto US 221 and turn right to Linville Falls Winery, also on the right.
-(A left turn takes you into the tiny town of Linville Falls.)

-The High Country's newest winery is the longtime dream of Jack Wiseman, one of the pioneers of the High Country's bullish Christmas tree industry.
-The forty-acre rolling vineyard mixes row-after-row of grapes with scenic surroundings fringed in Christmas trees.
+This forty-acre rolling vineyard mixes row after row of grapes with scenic surroundings fringed with Christmas trees.
 A Tuscan-style winery building features ample outdoor seating at the vineyards' elevation of 3,200 feet.
-Wiseman's inspiration for his winery is a deep understanding of the diversity of mountain microclimates, "where warm days and cool nights provide perfect growing conditions," he says.
+Jack Wiseman's inspiration for his winery is a deep understanding of the diversity of mountain microclimates, "where warm days and cool nights provide perfect growing conditions," he says.

 Turn right on US 221 from Linville Falls Winery and drive the scenic road to Linville.
 Turn left on NC 105 under Grandfather Mountain's peaks, then turn left on NC 184 at the Eastern Continental Divide.